Fuel Surcharge FAQ's

-The Cape May - Lewes Ferry has been forced to pass along the increases in fuel prices in the form of fuel surcharges on our fares.
-Rather than make the surcharge a part of the fare – thus making this a permanent fare change – the CMLF has elected to implement the surcharge only when the price of fuel dictates that we must pass some of this cost on.
+Rather than make the surcharge a part of the fare – thus making a permanent fare change – the CMLF has elected to implement the surcharge only when the price of fuel dictates that we must pass some of this cost on.
 The fuel surcharge thus will not become a permanent part of fares, but will turn on and off as the price we pay for fuel increases and decreases.

 Is the fuel surcharge each way?

-Yes, the fuel surcharge is a flat fee that will be applied to vehicle fares for each leg of the voyage.
+Yes, the fuel surcharge is a flat fee that will be applied to vehicle fares for each leg of a voyage.

 How will Multi-Ticket Books (6- and 12-packs) be charged?